JvanKatwijk/dabradio/README.md

 appImages for x64 Linux systems and RPI2/3
 ---------------------------------------------------------------------------

-https://github.com/JvanKatwijk/dabradio/releases contains a generated appImage, Qt_DAB-ARM.Appimage, which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
-It assumes that you have installed a device, either a dabstick (i.e. rtlsdr), an Airspy or a SDRplay.
+https://github.com/JvanKatwijk/dabradio/releases contains a generated appImage, dabradio-x64.Appimage, which is created on Ubuntu 14.04 (Trusty), and uses Qt4 (so it basically should run on any x-64 based linux system that isn't too old.).
+It assumes that you have installed an appropriate usb library, libraries to support either a dabstick (i.e. rtlsdr) or an Airspy are included in the appImage (the appropriate udev rules, i.e. rules to allow a non-root user to use the device through USB, will be installed by the execution of the appImage, that is why it will ask for your password.
+If you have installed the device of your choice, you can just cancel this request).
+If you want to run
+with an SDRplay, follow the installation instructions for the library from "www.sdrplay.com".
 All further dependencies are included.
-There is only one file which you have to make executable in order to run.
+The appImage is just a self-contained single file which you have to make executable in order to run.
 It furthermore contains an -experimental- appImage for use under Stretch on an RPI2/3, dabradio-ARM.AppImage.
-The same applies here, it assumes an installed device.

-Libraries for the dabstick (i.e. rtlsdr) and airspy are part of the appImage.
-Note that the library for the sdrplay device should be installed from the supplier, i.e. "www.sdrplay.com".

-All further dependencies are included

 For more information see http://appimage.org/